 But what we think is interesting is that, while finding a specific used car may be easier than ever, choosing the website or tool you want to use to do that search can be a pretty daunting task in itself.

-So, we did some research on our own and compiled a list of seven used car buying websites and we rated them on ease of use, results and several other factors.
+So, we did some research on our own and compiled a list of six used car buying websites and we rated them on ease of use, results and several other factors.
 The websites we chose to use were:

 - Kelley Blue Book